GeistInDerSH/efficient-programs-pr-2025w/rust/README.md

 This helps to reduce the number of guesses the solver needs to make, and as a result backtrack less for faster solutions.

+This effectively turns the solving into a kind of constraint solver.

 This offers a decent improvement over the base `src/bit_masking_v3`, and a significant improvement over `src/bit_masking_v2`

+#### Extension: `constraint_solve_minimal_sort`

+`constraint_solve_full_sort` is a nice speedup, but it requires that we resort the full array on each sub-call.
+It would be more effective to find the best index, and then swap it with the current one.
+This has a similar worst case number of compares, but only changes the position of two elements.

+`constraint_solve_minimal_sort` and `constraint_solve_full_sort` are
+mutually exclusive, and a compiler error is thrown if an attempt to use both is made

+This is faster when compared to `constraint_solve_full_sort`, by a small amount.

 #### Extension: `unchecked_indexing`